nina-prog/retailWeb/README.md

 - `mysql> use database pris;`

 ## Start Application

- 1. **Run Backend** jar file located at ....:
+1. **Build frontend**: $PathToWhereFrontendIsLocated `npm run build`
+2. Put frontend build in PRIS/src/main/resources/public in order to bundle it together with the backend.
+3. **Run backend**
- a) Via Command Line: $PathToWhereJarFileIsLocated `java -jar pris.jar` oderso
+a) Via Command Line: $PathToWhereBackendIsLocated `java -jar pris.jar`
- b) Via IDE: Open/Pull Backend, run as Spring Boot Application
+b) Via IDE: Open/Clone retailWeb, run Backend as Spring Boot Application
- 2. **Run Frontend** jar file located at ...:
- a) Via Command Line:$PathToWhereJarFileIsLocated `npm ci` and then `npm start` oderso
- b) Via IDE: Open/Pull Frontend, run
+There are three backends each has its own flags and arguments...

+Optional:
+Run backend and frontend jar files themself

  **Note:** If the frontend does not appear in the browser, enter: http://localhost:4200/ in your browser